GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The complexity of software is an essential property, not an accidental one.
-Hence descriptions of a software entity that abstract away its complexity often abstract away its essence.
+> ### The beginning of wisdom for a programmer is to recognize the difference between getting his program to work and getting it right.
 >
-> ~ *Fred Brooks*
+> ~ *Michael A. Jackson*

 ---
 ## 🏎 Quick Facts